eclipse-archived/ceylon-lang.org/documentation/1.3/tour/index.md

 the `Ceylon` section, enable `Compile project to JavaScript`, then click `OK`, and run the program using `Run > Run As > Ceylon JavaScript Application`.

-Or, if you're unfamiliar with Eclipse, go to `Help > Cheat Sheets`, open the `Ceylon` item, and run the `Hello World with Ceylon` cheat sheet which takes you step by step through the process.

 ### Selecting the JDK

 Ceylon IDE for Eclipse requires Java 7 or Java 8, so you might need to verify that Eclipse